 How This Project Serves And Protects

 The Susquehanna River is one of the most flood prone waterways in the United States.
 Locally, since 1865 the river has exceeded the natural flood stage of 22 feet, seventy-seven (77) times or about once every 2 years.
 Consequently, the existing flood protection system is one of the largest systems in the nation.
-The USACE estimates that, since 1968, over $7.5 million in flood damages, widespread resident evacuations, injuries and deaths have been prevented due to the operation of the WVFRMP.
+The USACE estimates that, since 1968, over $7.5 billion in flood damages, widespread resident evacuations, injuries and deaths have been prevented due to the operation of the WVFRMP.
 The Federal government continues to oversee the continued integrity and reliability of this project as a part of its national flood protection system inventory.

 Executive Director- Christopher J. Belleman PE, CFM